i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Wave Incense and Sea Incense have been combined into a singular Incense.
 It's now called the Water Incense.
     - Rose Incense has been renamed.
 It's now called the Grass Incense.
     - Starting money has been changed to 5000.
+    - Hoenn Pokemon missing from Emerald that were in Ruby and Sapphire have been added back to the locations they used to be at.
+        - Encounter rates will differ slightly.
 ### Changes from the pokeemerald Expansion
     - Critical hits do 2x damage instead of 1.5x.
     - Trainers give boosted EXP compared to wild Pokemon.